Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/02-Creational-PatternsPt.2/Lesson2.md

 By the end of this lesson, you should be able to...

-1. Describe:
+1. Describe

 - the **Factory Method** and **Builder** patterns
 - the software construction problem each is intended to solve
 - potential use cases for each (when to use them)

-3. Assess:
+2. Assess:

 - the suitability of a given design pattern to solve a given problem
 - the trade offs (pros/cons) inherent in each

-4. Implement basic examples of both patterns explored in this class
+3. Implement basic examples of both patterns explored in this class

 ## Initial Exercise (15 min)